-In October 1982 I was struggling with environmental illness and working part time at the Stanford Library.
-I wrote my dreams every morning no matter what--even if that made me late for work and cost me money.
-My bosses and co-workers saw me as spacy, unaware of time, and sloppily dressed.
-After seeing John Belushi as "Samurai Optometrist" on Saturday Night Live, I dreamed I was...
+I was poor, sick and working part time at the Stanford Library.
+I wrote my dreams every morning no matter what--even if that made me late for work.
+My bosses and co-workers saw me as a space case and a slob (I had no good clothes).
+But after seeing John Belushi as "Samurai Optometrist" on Saturday Night Live, I dreamed I was...
 Samurai Librarian.

 In the robe and sword.

 Dreamwork does take samurai discipline.
 Dreams inevitably lead you on paths in conflict with undreamers' values.
 That's their job.
 And your discipline--the Samurai robe--looks to the undreamers like superstition and laziness--the bathrobe of a slob.
 Late for work because you had to write a DREAM?
 Doing what your DREAMS say?
 You mistake dreams for REALITY!